 44. Make sure you have Viber, WhatsApp and Skype

 Unless you’ve lived under a rock for the last couple of decades, or recently left the Amish community, you probably know about all the wonderful apps out there that let you phone, video call, text and instant message your friends and family for absolutely free.
 Viber lets you make free calls, send texts and pictures over the internet, while WhatsApp lets you instant message.

-And finally, make the last deed and good deed.
+And finally, make the last deed a good deed.
 Before leaving a country, donate all your remaining change to the homeless.
-Then you won’t have it kicking around a home, making the place look untidy.

 Okay, we admit it, we can’t possibly have all the answers, so this is where you come in!
 If you have any ingenious travel hacks of your own to share, stick them in the comments below.